mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-06-notes-on-machine-learning.md

 ## Logistic Regression

-**Purpose**: classification technique (can be viewed as a regression where the goal is to estimate a posterior probability which is continuous)
+**Purpose**: linear classification technique (can be viewed as a regression where the goal is to estimate a posterior probability which is continuous)

 **Assumption**: $Pr(x \mid C=c_k)$ are members of the exponential family: $Pr(x \mid \Theta_k)=exp(\Theta_k^TT(x)-A(\Theta_k)+B(x))$